 While many people are diagnosed with these illnesses, most do not seek treatment due to these stigmas.
 If these illnesses go untreated, it can result in declining health, lower productivity, and increased chances of suicide.

 In the United States, psychiatrists, therapists, psychologists, and medical specialists rely on the Diagnostic and Statistical Manual of Mental Disorders (DSM) to diagnose mental illnesses.
-There are many types of mental disorders.
+However, there are many types of mental disorders.

 Here are the most common ones.